 You may sometimes come across a redirect notice, which will warn you that you're being redirected to a new website.

 Temporary and permanent redirects are similar in many aspects, but with a slight difference – permanent redirects enable the passing of link juice.
 You should use a permanent redirect if the target URL is not set to change (for example, if you’ve permanently moved a web page).
-However, use a temporary redirect if you’re unsure of the future URL status, or if you know the redirect is temporary (for example, when A/B testing or updating a live web page).

 These are two redirect types you are likely to use often, so focus on using them correctly for the sake of your website’s rankings.